-Note 7-Related Party Transactions
+Note 6-Related Party Transactions

 RMF does not maintain office space in the United States.
 The organization rents a portion of the personal residence of one of RMF's staff for its file storage.
-RMF paid rent of approximately \$1,200 per month directly to the landlord for this space starting in December 2011, on a month-to-month basis.
-Rent for the storage space during the year ended May 31, 2015 totaled \$14,250.
+RMF paid rent of approximately \$2,560 per month directly to the landlord for this space, which totaled \$30,720 for the year ended May 31, 2016.

 RMF's sister organization, Real Medicine Deutschland, receives contributions from European donors on behalf of the Foundation and then remits the funds to the Foundation.
-Contributions reported in the statement of activities for the year ended May 31, 2015 include \$558,888 that was funded through Real Medicine Deutschland.
+Contributions reported in the statement of activities for the year ended May 31, 2016 include \$310,530 that was funded through Real Medicine Deutschland.

-Note 8-In-Kind Contributions
+Note 7-In-Kind Contributions

-In-kind contributions consist of contributed goods and supplies that meet the criteria for recognition under U.S. generally accepted accounting principles and are recognized on the statement of activities under support and revenues, and on the statement of functional expenses under field operations.
-For the year ended May 31, 2015, estimated fair values of in-kind contributions included in the financial statements totaled \$4,375,745 for equipment, goods and supplies, and are included in the field operations caption of the functional expense schedule.
+In-kind contributions consist of contributed medicines, medical supplies, and equipment that meet the criteria for recognition under U.S. generally accepted accounting principles and are recognized on the statement of activities under support and revenues, and on the statement of functional expenses under field operations.
+For the year ended May 31, 2016, estimated fair values of in-kind contributions included in the financial statements totaled \$10,211,181 for medicines, medical supplies, and equipment.